Langevin equation with potential of mean force: The case of anchored bath: Klein-Gordon chain: Langevin equation

 Recall that we derived the Langevin equation (\ref{gle7}) expanding the projected force in powers of $\lambda=\sqrt{m/M}$

 and restricting to the leading approximation $F^\dagger(t)\approx E_0(t)$.
-However, one can show that for the presented model the next term $E_1(t)$, which is given by Eq. (\ref{aux531}), vanishes.
+One can show that for the Klein-Gordon model the next term $E_1(t)$, which is given by Eq. (\ref{aux531}), vanishes.
 Indeed, as follows from Eqs. (\ref{Q_new}) and (\ref{noise}), $E_0(t)$ is linear in $X$, the derivative

 does not depend on bath variables, and therefore

 In a similar way one can show that all terms of higher order in the expansion (\ref{F_exp}) vanish as well.
 Thus, for the presented model the projected force equals $E_0(t)$ exactly,